TroyMoses/elielWebApp/README.md

 ## Features

-- Home page showcasing the company's offerings
+- Home page showcasing the archived topics
-- About page with information about the company
-- Services page listing different loan services
-- Contact page for users to get in touch and provide feedback
+- Signup, Login pages for users to register and login to be able to use the app
 - Database integration for storing user data

 ## Contributing

 We welcome contributions from the community!
-If you want to contribute to the Helping Bank project, please follow these steps:
+If you want to contribute to the web app, please follow these steps:

 1. Fork the repository on GitHub.